ovhlabs/knowledge-base/en/_posts/2014-09-22-create-private-network.markdown

 To create a local network you have two options:

-* Using the expert mode in Horizon (OpenStack dashboard)
+* Using OpenStack Horizon dashboard
-* Using the command line tools and the API
+* Using command line tools and the API

 <h3 id="local_net_hor">1.
 Create local network using Horizon</h3>
 <h3 id="create_net">1.1 Network name</h3>
 To create the local network using Horizon you need to login to your RunAbove account.
-In expert mode click on __Networks__ from the menu, there you can see your networks.
+In Horizon click on __Networks__ from the menu, there you can see your networks.

 It's time to create your first dedicated network.
 Click on __Create Network__